Research contract management

 According to KTH delegation procedures, all research agreements must be reviewed by the Civil Law and Contracts Office, and under KTH’s Guidelines on Management of Intellectual Property, research agreements must be prepared and negotiated by the Office.
 The lawyers make an assessment of KTH’s risk and negotiate the terms of the agreements as necessary.
 The lawyers then compile a legal statement for the authorised decision maker which forms a basis for a decision on whether or not KTH should enter into the agreement.
 The person signing an agreement in which KTH is the principal or a party is responsible for ensuring that the agreement benefits KTH’s operations, that funding has been secured, and that resources are available to fulfil the contractual obligations.
 Prior to signature, the decision maker is also responsible for making sure that the agreement is reviewed by the Civil Law and Contracts Office and that any inherent risks have been considered.

-Contact business law
+Professional support for business law

 New assignments for the Office must be submitted by the relevant administrative officer (the school’s Contract Coordinator, or in matters relating to support services the person administrating the matter in question), who prepares the matter prior to review by the lawyers, according to KTH's The administrator registers new review assignments in the CASE database, together with the necessary documentation.
 Always contact your school’s Contract Coordinator as soon as funding for your project has been granted to ensure you get the best possible help with finalising an agreement.